Skip to Content

 To do this, launch your preferred browser on your device or PC and go to the Meta Contact Us page.
 Next, click “Submit a Support Ticket,” sign in to your account, and report the issue through email, chat, or Whatsapp.
 Make sure to provide your Device Manager ID and headset serial number.

-The Support team will reply within 2 to 3 business days and may provide a valid answer for your issue.
+The Support Team will reply within 2 to 3 business days and may provide a valid answer for your issue.

 Note: Remember to provide as much information about the problem as possible, including when the issue started, what steps you have taken to fix it, and any error messages you may have seen.